 Method

-- Cook bacon until crispy, then crumble or chop.
+Cook the turkey bacon until crispy, then crumble or chop.

-- Stir in broccoli, chicken, bacon, and half of the shredded cheese.
+Stir in broccoli, chicken, turkey bacon, and half of the shredded cheese.